poojanoochila/phishing-incident-analysis/README.md

 ## Overview

 This project presents a **SOC-style investigation** of a multi-vector phishing and ad-fraud campaign targeting job seekers.
-The analysis focuses on identifying attack patterns, extracting indicators of compromise (IOCs), and mapping adversary behavior to industry-standard frameworks.
+The analysis focuses on identifying attack patterns, extracting indicators of compromise (IOCs), and profiling adversary infrastructure and behavior.

 ---